skyportal/skyportal-mobile-ionic/README.md

 And the `<IonContent>` contains the body of your page.

+The screen components are to be put in a `screens` directory inside a module and the naming convention is to suffix them with `Screen`.

 #### Skeleton components

 Ionic provides an easy way to create skeletons.
 This offers a better experience than a basic loader as users can have an